 What happens to food once you put it in your mouth?
 After cutting and crushing it with your teeth, you swallow it.
 It then embarks on a long journey which ends in the toilet!
-Between the mouth and stools, a mechanical and chemical process reduces the food into molecules small enough to be absorbed by the body.
+Between your mouth and your stools, a mechanical and chemical process reduces the food into molecules that are small enough for your body to be able to absorb them.
 Approximately 95% of the absorption of nutrients occurs in the small intestine.

 Label these organs on the diagram.

-If you want some help, go inside our giant digestive tube!
+If you'd like some help, go inside our giant digestive tube!

+- stomach

 - mouth

+- large intestine

 - œsophagus

-- stomach

 - small intestine

-- large intestine